KTRimey/sharksearch/README.md

 `pip install -r requirements.txt`

+###### Virtual Environment:

+It is a good idea to run sharksearch in a virtual environment.
+To do so, run the following commands in the sharksearch directory before installations.
+Then run the installations within the activated environment.

+`python3 -m venv venv`
+`. venv/bin/activate`

 ###### Running:

 `python3 crawl.py`
 `flask run`

 To search through some sharks, clone the repository and run crawl.py.
 (For testing purposes, the call to shark_crawl() in crawl.py may be given a max_sharks.
 By default, this is positive infinity.)
+The crawl may take up to half an hour.
 After the crawl finishes (indicated by a log message, which also displays the number of sharks crawled), you may freely call run flask and use the web browser or otherwise to make HTTP requests to search.

 ###### Unit tests: